-As set out above, executive compensation has generally corresponded to shareholder return, although industry-specific factors have influenced compensation over the same period.
-Furthermore, while the annual incentive bonus component of the compensation program is intended to drive management behaviour by recognizing performance in relation to financial and operational performance objectives that are within Management's control and may not always align with share price movement, the realized value from long-term incentive awards is directly affected by the Corporation's share price performance over the period.
+As set out above, grant date values of executive compensation remained relatively stable from 2012 to 2014, increasing slightly in 2015 as a result of market-based adjustments to our long term incentive program and decreasing slightly in 2016 as a result of the Committee's decision to freeze base salaries and reduce the long-term incentive grants by 15% from previous levels as a result of the difficult market conditions.
+While the annual incentive bonus component of the compensation program is intended to drive Management behaviour by recognizing performance in relation to financial and operational performance objectives that are within Management's control and may not always align with share price movement, the realized value from long-term incentive awards is directly affected by the Corporation's share price performance over the period.